earlfogel/food/README.md

 half the Romano, then stir into other mix and season with salt.

 Spoon into lightly-oiled 3 quart baking dish or large gratin dish.
-Cover with a layer of sliced tomatoes and sprinkle with remaining Romano cheese and breadcrumbs.
+Cover with a layer of sliced tomatoes then sprinkle with remaining Romano cheese and breadcrumbs.

 Bake at 375 F for 30 minutes or until set and lightly browned on top.